Best PLM for Apparel: The Ultimate Guide for Fashion Brands

 By the third month, focus on advanced reporting and analytics, so your team can review progress, measure adoption, and refine workflows based on real data.

-Measure progress with clear goals such as time to first live tech pack, sample approval speed, and task completion rates.
+Measure progress with clear goals such as time to first live tech pack, sample approval speed, task completion rates, and a reduction in manufacturing mistakes.
 Tracking these benchmarks highlights quick wins while showing where additional support may be needed.

 Over time, this helps prove the system’s value to leadership and stakeholders.